FunPlus Phoenix

 FunPlus Phoenix (FPX) is a Chinese professional esports organization owned by video game developer FunPlus.
-It has teams competing in League of Legends, Valorant, Counter-Strike: Global Offensive, Fortnite Battle Royale and PlayerUnknown's Battlegrounds.

-FPX was founded on 20 December 2017 following FunPlus' acquisition of a spot in the League of Legends Pro League (LPL), the top level of professional League of Legends in China.
+It has teams competing in Counter-Strike: Global Offensive, Fortnite Battle Royale, PlayerUnknown's Battlegrounds, and Valorant.
+It was founded on 20 December 2017 following FunPlus' acquisition of a spot in the League of Legends Pro League (LPL), the top level of professional League of Legends in China.
 On 10 November 2019, FPX's League of Legends team won the 2019 League of Legends World Championship after sweeping G2 Esports in the grand finals.

 League of Legends

 History

 On 20 December 2017, FunPlus' esports division announced the creation of FPX and its acquisition of a spot in the League of Legends Pro League (LPL).
 FPX's inaugural roster consisted of top laner Kim "GimGoon" Han-saem, jungler Hu "Pepper" Zhiwei, mid laner Feng "bing" Jinwei, bot laner Lin "Lwx" Weixiang, and support Liu "Crisp" Qingsong.
 The team's first tournament was the 2017 Demacia Championship, which they placed ninth to fifteenth after losing to Team WE in the third and final round of Group E.

 For the 2018 LPL Spring regular season, FPX was placed in the league's western conference.
 Despite adding veteran mid laner Yu "Cool" Jiajun, FPX finished fifth in their conference with a 9–10 record and did not qualify for playoffs.
 Chen "Alex" Yu-ming replaced Pepper as the team's primary jungler for the 2018 LPL Summer regular season.
 FPX finished fourth in their conference with an 8–11 record, qualifying for playoffs as one of the bottom seeds.
 They were promptly defeated by JD Gaming in the first round.

 In preparation for the 2019 LPL Spring regular season, FPX revamped their roster, adding jungler Gao "Tian" Tianliang and veteran mid laner Kim "Doinb" Tae-sang.
 The team massively improved, finishing first in the regular season with a 13–2 record and getting an automatic bye to the semifinals.
 However, in an upset result, FPX lost 2–3 to JD Gaming in the semifinals, and advanced to the third place decider match rather than the finals.
 FPX defeated Topsports Gaming 3–1 in the third place decider match.